cbaggers/glsl-spec/README.md

-# glsl-spec
+# GLSL Spec

-The GLSL spec as a datastructure
+This pacakge contains the specification of all functions and variables from GLSL as data.